About the Longo Planetarium

 Tickets for all shows are $10 per person per show.
 Online reservations are strongly encouraged; limited tickets will be available for purchase at the door.
 Please note the ticket purchases cannot be refunded or exchanged.

 All programs start promptly at the times indicated.
-For your safety, guests will not be admitted or readmitted to the Planetarium theater once the lights are off, so please plan to arrive at least 15 minutes before showtime.
+For your safety, guests will not be admitted or readmitted to the Planetarium theater once the lights are off..
+Please plan to arrive at least 15 minutes before showtime and keep in mind it takes several minutes to walk to the planetarium from Parking Lot #7.

 Directions

-County College of Morris is located at 214 Center Grove Rd, Randolph, NJ 07869.
+CCM is located at 214 Center Grove Rd, Randolph, NJ 07869.
 Like many college campuses, you cannot drive directly to academic buildings.
-The closest parking is Lot #7.
-It takes several minutes to walk from Lot #7 to the planetarium in Cohen Hall room 207.
-Programs being promptly, so please plan accordingly.
+The closest parking for the planetarium is Lot #7 and it takes several minutes to walk from Lot #7 to the planetarium in Cohen Hall room 207.
+Programs begin promptly, so please plan accordingly.

 -